Right to Work Check: Employer Compliance Guide

 If you have a question about any aspect of Right to Work checks and avoiding Home Office penalties, or for information about support with your Right to Work services, including e-learning, training, mock audits and consultancy, contact us.

-Right to work checks refer to the process of employers verifying individuals’ eligibility to work in the UK and to carry out the work in question, in compliance with Home Office obligations.
+Right to Work checks refer to the process of employers verifying an individual’s eligibility to work in the UK and to carry out the work in question, in compliance with Home Office obligations.
+The check must be completed in the prescribed manner set out in the Home Office’s Employer’s Guide to ensure the employer can rely on a statutory excuse.

-What are the three steps of a right to work document check?
+What are the three steps of a manual Right to Work check?

-Home Office guidance states a compliant manual Right to Work comprises three stages: step 1: obtain the documentation; step 2: check the documentation; step 3: retain a copy of the check.
-Online or digital checks require the employer to check the relevant document or information online and retain a record of the check.
+Home Office guidance states a compliant manual Right to Work check comprises three stages: step 1: obtain the original documents; step 2: check the documents in the presence of the individual (in person or via live video while holding the originals); step 3: retain a clear, unalterable copy and record the date the check was completed.

-What documents are required for a Right to Work Check?
+What documents are required for a manual Right to Work check?

 What is the Home Office Employer Checking Service?